microsoft/azuredevopslabs/labs/vstsextend/aspdotnet/README.md

 # Deploy ASP.NET application to Azure App Service using VSTS

-This lab shows how to deploy an [ASP.NET](https://www.asp.net/) application to Azure App Service with Visual Studio Team Services.
+This lab details the deployment of an [ASP.NET](https://www.asp.net/) application to the Azure App Service using Visual Studio Team Services (VSTS).

 ## Overview

-ASP.NET is an open source web framework for building modern web apps and services.
+ASP.NET is an open source web framework for building modern web applications and services.
 ASP.NET creates websites based on HTML5, CSS, and JavaScript that are simple, fast, and can scale to millions of users.

 ## Pre-requisites for the lab